-Building Plymouth is a Plymouth City Council partnership set up to connect local people
+Building Plymouth is a Plymouth City Council-led partnership set up to connect local people

 with career opportunities in construction in Plymouth.
 Interested?
 Get in touch!

 At Building Plymouth, we support everything Plymouth.
 This is why we are are keen for the upcoming Mayflower400 celebrations to drive bold and strategic action, and have a legacy.
 We’re delighted to support the following projects and can’t wait to see how they develop.

 Adopt a Street – The Road to Mayflower (Embankment Road)